fogus/spiel/taschenspiele/wimpout/README.markdown

  * When you decide to stop rolling for a coin, you may add the value of any of your won coins to your total
  * The coins spent to adjust your total go back into the general pool, whether you win the coin or not
  * The player with the majority of coin value is the winner

+### Variant (of a variant (of a variant)): Martian Wimpout

+You need a Treehouse set for this variant.

+ * Draw a pyramid randomly from a sack and play last-licks to win it (i.e. *Cosmic Chipout*)
+ * After you stop rolling for a pyramid, you may add the value x 10 of any of your won pyramids to your total
+ * The pyramids spent to adjust your total go back into the sack, whether you win the pyramid or not
+ * The player with the majority of pyramid value (as defined below) is the winner